Mitchell goes for two silvers at World Cup in London

 READ: Mitchell and Coles-Lyster are victorious at the UCI Track Champions League in Spain

-Canada’s Lauriane Genest finished 9th overall in women’s sprint, while Hugo Barrette finished 10th in the men’s sprint.
-The lone endurance rider, Maggie Coles-Lyster, finished 4th overall
+Canada’s Lauriane Genest finished ninth overall in women’s sprint, while Hugo Barrette finished 10th in the men’s sprint.
+The lone endurance rider, Maggie Coles-Lyster, finished fourth overall.